Code-Institute-Submissions/milestone-68/README.md

 # Data Centric Development Project - Code Institute

-# Cheese & Wine
+# "Cheese & Wine"

-Cheese & Wine is a helpful guide to show you pairings on which cheese and wines pair well together, you can create amazing wine and cheese pairings on your own, and share them with others!
-So that the next time you’re on a wine and cheese mission, you’ll have no doubt what to choose!
+Cheese & Wine is a helpful guide to show you pairings on which cheeses and wines pair well together, you can create amazing wine and cheese pairings on your own, and share them with others, so that the next time you’re on a wine and cheese mission, you’ll have no doubt what to choose!

 ![homepage](static/img/readme/hero.png)